My Publications

 Papers

-• Duality for weak $\omega$-categories.
+• Invertible cells in ω-categories.
 Thibaut Benjamin and Ioannis Markakis.
 2024.

 We define inductively the opposites of a weak globular ω-category with respect to a set of dimensions, and we show that the properties of being free on a globular set of a computad are preserved under forming opposites.
 We then provide a new description of hom ω-categories, and show that the opposites of a hom ω-category are hom ω-category of opposites of the original ω-category.